ToshioCP/Gtk4-tutorial/src/sec13.src.md

 - Constants for the `open-response` signal.
 - Public functions of `tfetextview.c`.
 They are constructors and instance methods.

-Therefore, Any programs use TfeTextView needs to include `tfetextview.h`.
+Therefore, Any programs using TfeTextView needs to include `tfetextview.h`.

 @@@include
 tfetextview/tfetextview.h